-Employees are People, and People have Needs
+Employees are people, and people have needs

 Most of us already know that praise increases motivation.
 This research indicates that praise also improves performance.
-In other words, the praised and recognized worker doesn't just work harder - she works better.
+In other words, the praised and recognized worker doesn't just work harder, they work better.

-- Knowing our work helps others increases motivation.
-Many managers will talk about doing work “for the good of the company”.
-What this research shows is that we also are motivated by knowing how our work helps our others.
-Peer micro-bonuses make it easy for employees to see how their work has directly helped their colleagues, thus increasing their motivation.
+Many managers will talk about doing work “for the good of the company.”
+What this research shows is that we also are motivated by knowing how our work helps others.
+Peer-to-peer bonuses make it easy for employees to see how their work has directly helped their colleagues, thus increasing employee motivation.

 This impacts your bottom line.
 People who feel unappreciated want more money to do the same job.
 Despite the lower cost of a peer bonus program, this research shows that it can be more impactful than top-down recognition, as your employees are able to give and receive meaningful appreciation on a regular basis throughout the year.

 As you can see, work—what we do, why we do it, and how we feel about it—involves a lot more than just money.
 There is complex human psychology at work.
 By understanding the psychology behind it, you can make decisions and implement programs that will promote a healthier, happier, and more productive workforce.